raiguard/loli.kak/README.md

 ## The buffer

 You can open a location list in a special buffer.
-This buffer attempts to open in the toolsclient, but falls back to the current client if that does not exist.
+Special handling for specific window managers / terminal emulators will need to be added in order to replicate the vim behavior of a horizontal split, so for now it will just open in the current client.
 You may search and filter this buffer however you wish, but it is read-only in order to preserve line numbers (they correspond with the indices in the list).
 Pressing enter on a line will jump you to that location in the jumpclient.

 For our above example, the buffer will look like this: